awsdocs/aws-java-developer-guide/doc_source/prog-services-swf-list-domains.rst

 You can list the |SWF|_ domains associated with your account and AWS region by registration type.

-**To list Amazon SWF domains**
+.. topic:: To list |SWF| domains

-1. Create a :java-api:`ListDomainsRequest <services/simpleworkflow/model/ListDomainsRequest>`
+    #.
+Create a :java-api:`ListDomainsRequest <services/simpleworkflow/model/ListDomainsRequest>`
         object, and specify the registration status of the domains that you're interested in |mdash|
         this is required.

-2. Call :java-ref:`AmazonSimpleWorkflowClient.listDomains
+    #.
+Call :java-ref:`AmazonSimpleWorkflowClient.listDomains
         <services/simpleworkflow/AmazonSimpleWorkflowClient.html#listDomains(com.amazonaws.services.simpleworkflow.model.ListDomainsRequest)>`
         with the :emphasis:`ListDomainRequest` object.
 Results are provided in a :java-api:`DomainInfos
         <services/simpleworkflow/model/DomainInfos>` object.

-3. Call :java-ref:`getDomainInfos
+    #.
+Call :java-ref:`getDomainInfos
         </services/simpleworkflow/model/DomainInfos.html#getDomainInfos()>` on the returned object to
         get a list of :java-api:`DomainInfo <services/simpleworkflow/model/DomainInfo>` objects.

-4. Call :java-ref:`getName </services/simpleworkflow/model/DomainInfo.html#getName()>` on each
+    #.
+Call :java-ref:`getName </services/simpleworkflow/model/DomainInfo.html#getName()>` on each
         :emphasis:`DomainInfo` object to get its name.

 The following code demonstrates this procedure: